 The Storage dashboard in the CockroachDB Admin UI lets you monitor the storage utilization for your cluster.
-To view this dashboard, access the Admin UI and then selecte Dashboard > Storage.
+To view this dashboard, access the Admin UI, click Metrics on the left-hand navigation bar, and then select Dashboard > Storage.

 The Storage dashboard displays the following time series graphs:

 You can monitor the Capacity graph to determine when additional storage is needed.

 In the node view, the graph shows the maximum allocated capacity, available storage capacity, and capacity used by CockroachDB for the selected node.

 In the cluster view, the graph shows the maximum allocated capacity, available storage capacity, and capacity used by CockroachDB across all nodes in the cluster.